Herping in Peloponnese Oct12-13th 2024: Trip Report of a wildlife weekend tour

 Exhausted (but happy) herpers in Peloponnese

-Winter Daffodil (Sternbergia lutea) is the first blossom of autumn
+Winter Daffodil (Sternbergia lutea) is the first blossom of au

 Rana graeca